Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/4-Execution-Sharding-Security/Execution_Sharding_and_Security_Slides.md

 BABE is a block production protocol that is based on VRFs.
 It's a protocol that allows us to elect block producers and those block producers when elected can author a single relay chain block and they can fill up that block with backed and available parablocks.
 They have some freedom in what parablocks they choose.
 They of course get some rewards for making the block as it's a bit of extra effort.
 They do this totally alongside all the parachains logic we went over so far.

 Sometimes BABE can elect multiple authors for the same slot so we naturally get some forks at the head of the chain.
 That is not a huge issues but its just some wasted effort.

 ---

+## Block Production - Candidate Receipts

+**Candidate receipt:**
+- The parachain ID.
+- The collator's ID and signature.
+- A hash of the parent block's candidate receipt.
+- A Merkle root of the block's erasure-coded pieces.
+- A Merkle root of any outgoing messages.
+- A hash of the block.
+- The state root of the parachain before block execution.
+- The state root of the parachain after block execution.

+Notes:
+I mentioned that authors add a parablock into the relay chain block they are authoring.
+But in reality adding a whole parablock to the relay chain block is not feasible.
+We need a compact representation of the parablock/candidate - a candidate receipt.
+In it we store all the elements needed to identify the block later on and ensure that the data and transitions match to what was approved.

+---